pyconll/pyconll/README.md

 pip install pyconll
 ```

 `pyconll` is also *usually* available as a conda package on the `pyconll` channel.
-Packages in the version range [2.2.0, 4.0.0a0) are on conda.
+Packages in the version range `[2.2.0, 4.0.0a0)` are on conda.
 Version 4.0.0 will be added once conda adds full support for python 3.14

 ```
 conda install -c pyconll pyconll
 ```

-The 4.0 release of pyconll only supports Python 3.14 and newer.
-Earlier releases cover other LTS Python versions but 4.0 introduced a large revamp to pyconll which significantly improved parsing flexibility and efficiency, while also improving the object model to better align with actual usage.
-It is recommended to move to this version if possible, and only bug patches will be taken on pre-4.0.0 versions.
+The pyconll 4.0 and newer start support at Python 3.14 and newer.
+Earlier releases cover other LTS Python versions but large changes introduced in 4.0 benefitted from the latest features in Python.
+As this release handles nearly all pending issues (and significantly increased flexibility), I do not expect another breaking release anytime soon, and typical LTS support should be expected again moving forward.

 ### Use